-Sixth Day Exclusion Ruling
+Sixth Day Suspension Ruling

-Provision for full time education for students who receive an exclusion of 6 days or longer
+Provision for full time education for students who receive a suspension of 6 days or longer

-From 1st September 2007, the law requires that schools must ensure that formal arrangements are in place to offer full time, appropriate education, off our school site for any student who is excluded for a period of 6 days or longer.
-We are required to make such provision from the 6th day of any such exclusion.
+From 1st September 2007, the law requires that schools must ensure that formal arrangements are in place to offer full time, appropriate education, off our school site for any student who is suspension for a period of 6 days or longer.
+We are required to make such provision from the 6th day of any such suspension.

-Day one to day five of a fixed-term exclusion
+Day one to day five of a suspension

-Parents/carers are legally required to make suitable arrangements for the supervision of their children for all exclusions of between one and five days inclusively.
-The school will ensure that all parents/carers of excluded students are informed appropriately of their responsibilities with regard to appropriate supervision of their child whilst excluded.
+Parents/carers are legally required to make suitable arrangements for the supervision of their children for all suspensions of between one and five days inclusively.
+The school will ensure that all parents/carers of suspended students are informed appropriately of their responsibilities with regard to appropriate supervision of their child whilst suspended.

-The school will ensure that adequate and appropriate work is provided for completion at home during the period of exclusion.
+The school will ensure that adequate and appropriate work is provided for completion at home during the period of suspension.
 Parents/carers should return completed work and arrange with the school to provide more if necessary.

-From day six of a fixed-term exclusion
+From day six of a suspension

-We will work in partnership with Bolton LA schools to provide full time education for any student from the 6th day onwards until the exclusion ends.
-If a student receives allocated support, it is expected that this support will transfer with them for the duration of the exclusion.
+We will work in partnership with Bolton LA schools to provide full time education for any student from the 6th day onwards until the suspension ends.
+If a student receives allocated support, it is expected that this support will transfer with them for the duration of the suspension.

-If there are issues of access for any student, we will ensure that a suitable school within the local authority is found for the duration of the exclusion.
+If there are issues of access for any student, we will ensure that a suitable school within the local authority is found for the duration of the suspension.

-Parents/carers will be expected to work with the school to ensure that their child attends the alternative provision for the duration of the remainder of the fixed-term exclusion.
+Parents/carers will be expected to work with the school to ensure that their child attends the alternative provision for the duration of the remainder of the suspension.
 If a parent does not ensure that their child attends the provision made, it will be recorded as an unauthorised absence and dealt with by the school and education welfare service within the agreed procedures.